zerolawtech/SFT-Protocol/docs/kyc-registrar.rst

 Adding and Restricting Addresses
 ================================

 Each authority and investor has one or more addresses associated to them.
-Once an addresses has been assigned to an ID, this association may never be removed.
+Once an address has been assigned to an ID, this association may never be removed.
 If an association were removed it would then be possible to assign that same address to a different investor.
 This could be used to circumvent transfer restrictions on tokens, allowing for non-compliant token ownership.

 In situations of a lost or compromised private key the address may instead be flagged as restricted.
 In this case any tokens in the restricted address can be retrieved using another associated, unrestricted address.